 When it comes to online shops, offering discounts is the low-hanging fruit you need to try.
 It’s guaranteed to attract traffic to the website.
 Many eCommerce stores induce a Fear of Missing Out on their offers.
 I’m a marketer, and I still fall for this – just happened to me last week.

 Before I made my first purchase on MyProtein, a sports nutrition store, I researched it for over three weeks.
-I wanted to buy but was hesitant.
+I wanted to buy from them but was hesitant.
 However, I cracked because of these significant discounts.

 Afterward, I discovered this shop organizes discounts weekly with new offers and promotions for any potential buyer.
 There’s no sales period.
 Some eCommerce shops always have sales.